 Many students who are accepted to Northeastern are also awarded merit-based scholarships.
 Learn more about these scholarship programs.

 As you use the calculator, it is important to remember that the calculated amount of need-based financial aid is an estimate, not an official offer.
-Your actual award will be based on your CSS/Financial Aid PROFILE, your Free Application for Federal Student Aid (FAFSA), and other supporting documents.
+Your actual award will be based on your CSS Profile, your Free Application for Federal Student Aid (FAFSA), and other supporting documents.

 If you are unsure about the affordability of alternative loan options, a Loan Comparison Calculator can be of assistance.
 It will allow you to analyze the monthly payments for three loan options at differing interest rates and loan terms.